IRS form featuring the standard deduction, with a pen and a calculator.

 Businesses typically deduct exempt transactions: sales to exempt entities or sales of exempt products or services.

 For example, Washington state offers a retail sales tax deduction for exempt food sales, feminine hygiene products, and trade-in allowances.
-It also offers deductions for artistic and cultural activities, bad debts, and radioactive waste disposal fees.
+It also allows marketplace sellers to claim a retail sales tax deduction for sales where a marketplace facilitator collects and pays sales tax on their behalf.
 You can learn a lot about a state from its list of deductions.

 Deductions work a little differently in Arizona, Hawaii, and New Mexico, because these states don’t have a traditional sales tax.
 Arizona has a transaction privilege tax (TPT).
 Hawaii has a general excise tax (GET), and New Mexico has a gross receipts tax (GRT).
 Still, the general concept remains the same.